manonbaillon/2IS-trend-search-project/README.md

         spring.data.mongodb.host     = localhost
         spring.data.mongodb.port     = 27017
         spring.data.mongodb.database = springboot-trendsearch
-- The default port is set as 8081.
+- The default URL port is set as 8081.
 If you want, you can modify it in the application.yml
 - Save all modifications, now you can run the project and test it using ReactJS or Postman

 If you face any problem you can contact us.